Speed limits in the United States by jurisdiction: Idaho

 The speed limit on a freeway in Idaho is generally 80 mph in rural areas and 65 mph in urban areas.
 Trucks are limited to 70 mph.
 Generally single-lane rural roads have 65 mph limits, and multi-lane rural roads have 70 mph limits.
 Roads with traffic lights are posted at 60 mph or below.
 The school zone speed limit in Idaho is 20 mph.

 Idaho senator Bart Davis brought SB 1284a to the House of Representatives for discussion in early 2014.
 The bill passed the Senate on February 25 and was signed into law by Governor Butch Otter on March 18, 2014, which was set to raise the speed limit on rural interstates to 80 mph on July 1, 2014, the same date Wyoming raised its speed limit.
 Days before the law was to go into effect, however, it was put on hold in order to allow a more thorough review of the effects of a raised speed limit.
 A vote on July 14, 2014, approved the 80 mph increase on limited sections of interstates in the southern portions of Idaho.
 Studies began for other areas later of that summer.

 The bill also would raise truck and two-lane highway speed limits to 70 mph.
 As of July 24, 2014, the new 80 mph signs are up on rural Idaho Interstates.

 On March 22, 2017, the speed limit on a four-lane, divided stretch of US 20 between Idaho Falls and Ashton was raised from 65 mph to 70 mph.

 Prior to the national reduction in January 1974 to 55 mph, Idaho's speed limit was 70 mph for interstates and 60 mph on other highways.

+Effective July 1, 2026, separate truck speed limits will be abolished on most Idaho highways.